 Digital orthophotography is digital aerial photography that is planimetrically correct: the images show objects on the ground in their true geographic positions.
 Measurements of distances, angles and areas can be taken directly from the orthophotos.
 Digital orthophotography is important reference and base data used with Geographic Information System (GIS) software (what is GIS?).

-MRCOG has coordinated with local, State and Federal partners to acquire new 6' resolution natural color digital orthophotography in Spring of 2012.
-This data will be available upon written request in the Fall of 2012.
+MRCOG has coordinated with local, State and Federal partners to acquire new 6' resolution natural color digital orthophotography in Spring of 2014.
+This data is available upon written request.